 Student who are interested in challenging themslves, want to take courses that ask you to go a bit further and look more deeply, and engage with their like-minded peers should consider applying for the Berkshire Honors Scholars Program at BCC.

 The Berkshire Honors Scholars Program at BCC provides a creative and challenging student-driven experience with the goal of realizing a student’s full potential.
 The program is designed for highly-motivated and capable students who want to pursue the highest level of academic achievement possible at BCC.

 The students in the program work together both in and out of the classroom.
 There are opportunities to get together as a group several times each semester.
-We have lunches, coffees, and informal gab sessions.
-We discuss career choice, college transfer options, and how to navigate college.
-Students can meet, rest, or do quiet study in the dedicated Honors Center.
+Enjoy lunches, coffees, and informal gab sessions; discuss career choice, college transfer options, and how to navigate the College.
+Students can meet, rest, or do quiet study in the dedicated Honors Center on campus.

 Berkshire Honors Scholars have transferred to a wide variety of four-year institutions including: